gem/oq-engine/doc/manual/oq-manual.rst

 Source data
 :::::::::::

--  A horizontal faulttrace (usually a polyline).
+-  A horizontal *Fault Trace* (usually a polyline).
 It is a list of longitude-latitude tuples [degrees].

--  A frequencymagnitudedistribution
+-  A *Frequency-Magnitude Distribution*

--  A msr
+-  A *Magnitude-Scaling Relationship*

 -  A representative value of the dip angle (specified following the Aki-Richards convention; see Aki and Richards (2002)) [degrees]